-The Chancellor has set out a package of measures to support businesses during the disruption caused by COVID-19.
+The Government has brought forward a package of comprehensive measures to support businesses through COVID-19.

 - A Coronavirus Job Retention Scheme